Concentration of Cumulative Reward in Markov Decision Processes: Introduction

-In this paper, we revisit this problem and provide a unified approach for characterizing both asymptotic and non-asymptotic reward concentration in infinite-horizon average reward, infinite-horizon discounted reward, and finite-horizon frameworks.
+\textbf{Our Work.} In this paper, we provide a unified approach for characterizing both asymptotic and non-asymptotic reward concentration in infinite-horizon average reward, infinite-horizon discounted reward, and finite-horizon frameworks.
 Our results cover asymptotic concentration like LLN, CLT, and LIL, along with non-asymptotic bounds, including Azuma-Hoeffding-type inequalities and a non-asymptotic version of the Law of Iterated Logarithms for the average reward setting.
 Building upon these concentration results, we explore two of their key implications: (1) the sample path difference of rewards between two policies, and (2) the impact of these findings on the regret analysis of reinforcement learning algorithms.
 We derive similar non-asymptotic upper-bounds for discounted reward and finite-horizon setups.

-To the best of our knowledge, our results are the first non-asymptotic concentration characteristics of cumulative rewards for MDPs in finite-horizon, discounted reward and average reward setups.
+\textbf{Comparison.} There are two key distinctions between our work and the existing literature. (i) We establish \emph{non-asymptotic} concentration results for the cumulative reward process.
+In contrast, studies in distributional RL typically analyze the \emph{asymptotic} behavior of the discounted cumulative reward, whereas in the average-reward and Markov reward process settings, prior works focus on the \emph{asymptotic} distributions of the cumulative reward process.
+To the best of our knowledge, no \emph{non-asymptotic} concentration result have been reported in the literature for MDPs. (ii) We develop a \emph{unified framework} that enables the derivation of concentration results across the three principle MDP frameworks.
+In contrast, methods developed in distributional RL that rely on contraction mapping theorems do not extend naturally to the average-reward setting, and techniques based on Markov chain analysis cannot be directly applied to finite-horizon problems.

+\textbf{Proof Approach} Our proofs rely on a martingale decomposition similar to the one originating from the Poisson equation in Markov chains (e.g. in ~\citet{meyn2012markov}).
+Such decomposition enables us to interpret the cumulative reward process both as a martingale and as a functional of an underlying Markov chain.
+In this paper, we adopt the martingale viewpoint rather than the Markov chain one.
+We make such a choice since the resulting non-asymptotic bounds solely depend on the statistical properties of the value function.
+As a result, these bounds can be efficiently computed using existing numerical methods for value function computation.

 We also use our results to clarify a nuance in the definition of regret in average reward infinite-horizon reinforcement learning.
 In this setting, regret is defined as the difference between the \emph{expected} reward obtained by the optimal policy minus the (sample-path) cumulative reward obtained by the learning algorithm as a function of time.
 The standard results establish that this regret is lower-bounded by $\Omega(\sqrt{D|\mathcal{S}||\mathcal{A}|T})$ and upper bounded by $\tildeO(D|\mathcal{S}|\sqrt{|\mathcal{A}|T})$ \citep{auer2008near}, where $T$ denotes the horizon, $|\mathcal{S}|$ denotes the number of states, $|\mathcal{A}|$ denotes the number of actions, and $D$ denotes the diameter of thr MDP.
 Various refinements of these results have been considered in the literature \citep{auer2006logarithmic, filippi2010optimism,bartlett2012regal,russo2014learning,osband2013more,lakshmanan2015improved,osband2016generalization,ouyang2017learning,theocharous2017posterior,agrawal2017optimistic,talebi2018variance,fruit2018efficient,zhang2019regret,qian2019exploration,fruit2019exploration, zanette2019tighter,fruit2020improved,bourel2020tightening,zhang2023sharper,boone2024achieving}.